justineDelo/forensics_B6/README.md

 ### Other ideas

 * signes d'un packer :
+	fait :
 Very few functions
 ✔
+Sections with very high entropy

+	a faire :

 Few entries in the import table
 ✔
 Missing or compressed string table